Luče moje

 Luče moje is the eighteenth studio album by Serbian singer Dragana Mirković.
 It was released in 2006.

 Background

-In February of 2006, Radio Television Serbia (RTS) started showing a commercial which had the album in promotion.
+In February 2006, Radio Television Serbia (RTS) started showing a commercial which had the album in promotion.
 It was released on sale on 28 February and the album's title "Luče moje" gathered attention from the audience as Mirković was called "Luče from Kasidole" at the beginning of her career.
 In contrast to her previous albums, Luče moje did not feature a single folk song, all of them were in a modern rhythm.
 Among the 12 songs included, one was a Serbian-language cover of a Russian song which is called "Teci mi Kroz Vene" (Run Through My Veins).
 The promotion was imagined through a mini show but this was later cut into several music videos for all of the album's singles.
 All backing vocals were sung by the popular pop singer Ceca Slavković.